April 2019

 The highest and the lowest

 Not only having top municipal tax, the rural regions also pay top land tax in 18 out of 20 municipalities.
-You might get a cheap property, but that will be offset by your annually land tax for many years to come.
-It is worth to mention that church tax, although not significant, also is higher in the countryside than in the city.
+You might get a cheap property, but that will be offset by your annual land tax for many years to come.
+It is worth mentioning that church tax, although not significant, also is higher in the countryside than in the city.

-Many communities on the top 20 lowest municipal tax list are at the cheaper side of the housing segment, for example: Glostrup, Herlev, and Greve.
-The people living in these areas not only pay lower municipal tax; some of them also pay lower land tax.
+Many communities on the top 20 lowest municipal tax list are on the cheaper side of the housing segment, for example: Glostrup, Herlev, and Greve.
+The people living in these areas not only pay lower municipal taxes; some of them also pay lower land taxes.
 That is the case for Greve, Brøndby, and Solrød.
-Absolutely, the winner is Gentofte, the municipality that pays least land tax and the 3rd lowest on municipal tax.
+Absolutely, the winner is Gentofte, the municipality that pays the least land tax and the 3rd lowest on municipal tax.

 Are they happy there?

-Low taxed municipalities are often home to people with high income, business owners, and likely supporters of the Conservative party.
-Taxes to the local authority are only few of many taxes they have to pay: top tax for high earners, tax on capital income, heritage tax, etc. That is the reason for the demand for lower tax has been repeated years after years in these municipalities, despite their local taxes are among the lowest in the country.
+Low-taxed municipalities are often home to people with high income, business owners, and likely supporters of the Conservative party.
+Taxes to the local authority are only a few of the many taxes they have to pay: top tax for high earners, tax on capital income, heritage tax, etc. That is the reason for the demand for lower taxes has been repeated year after year in these municipalities, despite their local taxes being among the lowest in the country.